Microplastics

 The amendments aim to make the use and disposal of mulch films environmentally friendly by ensuring that these films are biodegradable and have no long-term negative impact on the environment.

-Public Health Portal Austria: How can microplastics be avoided?
+Public Health Portal Austria: Plastics and microplastics

-Federal Environment Agency, 2018: Microplastics detected in humans for the first time.
+Federal Environment Agency, 2018: Microplastics detected in humans for the first time

 Federal Environment Agency, 2020: Microplastics in the environment.
 Status report 2019

-Last updated: 23.07.2024
+Last updated: 09.07.2025

 automatically translated